ambo-n/my-weblog/content/blog/bouldering/what-is-bouldering.md

 It can be dangerous if you choose to put yourself in riskier positions.

-## What not to do in your first session
+## What not to do in your first session.

 There’s hardly anything you can do “wrong” in this sport — everyone’s usually pretty nice and understanding.